gutentag2012/form-signals/docs/guide/basic-usage.md

 ### Through Form JSON

-If you are not interested in the signal data and fine-grained reactivity you can simple access the form data through the `json` property.
+If you are not interested in the signal data and fine-grained reactivity, you can access the form data through the `json` property.
 This will always give you the up-to-date form data as a plain object.